gerardroche/sublime-sesame/README.md

 Adding, opening, or switching a project will prompt an overlay for you to select a project.

-By default your projects are listed in the format `your/project`.
+Projects are listed in the format `x/y` by default:

 ![Overlay screenshot](screenshot-b.png)

-If you prefer to organise your projects at a single level then set the depth to `1`:
+If you prefer to organise your projects at a single level then set depth to `1`:

 `Preferences > Settings`